1st Year

 Always have your baby’s car seat professionally installed in the back seat of your car.
 Call the local police station or fire station or a child care resource and referral agency to find out where to take your car to have the car seat correctly installed.

 According to the American Academy of Pediatrics, children should always sit in the back seat of a car.
 Many cars have front air bags that, when inflated, can injure or even kill small children.
-Keep your baby in an approved car seat that faces the back seat until she is 2 years old or until she reaches the highest weight or height allowed by the car safety seat’s manufacturer.
+Keep your baby in an approved car seat that faces the back seat until they are 2 years old or until they reach the highest weight or height allowed by the car safety seat’s manufacturer.

 Your Baby Learns by Seeing and Hearing

 At first, your baby stares at objects.
-If an object is just 7 to 8 inches away, she can focus on it pretty well.
-Later, she begins to watch and follow objects with her eyes.
+If an object is just 7 to 8 inches away, they can focus on it pretty well.
+Later, they begin to watch and follow objects with their eyes.

-To help your baby learn to lift her head, lie on your back and put your baby on your tummy.
-Call her name and encourage her to lift her head to see you.
+To help your baby learn to lift their head, lie on your back and put your baby on your tummy.
+Call their name and encourage them to lift their head to see you.

 Encourage your baby to track your face.
-As you move from left to right, see if she will follow you with her eyes and turn her head.
+As you move from left to right, see if they will follow you with their eyes and turn their head.

 Talk to your baby from different places in the room.
-As she searches for you with her eyes, she will start to learn how to coordinate sight and sound.
+As they search for you with their eyes, they will start to learn how to coordinate sight and sound.

 Say simple nursery rhymes to your baby.
-She will enjoy the sound of your voice and the repetition of the words.
+They will enjoy the sound of your voice and the repetition of the words.

 Give Your Baby a Kick Start to Healthy Eating and Fitness